 Are masks required?

-The State of Utah has placed the entire state under a mask mandate.
-Salt Lake County has issued a public health order through January 2021 requiring face coverings that completely cover the nose and mouth in public areas where consistent social distancing of at least six feet is not possible, reasonable, or prudent.Read More
+Yes, until April 10, 2021 masks are required in the State of Utah.
+After that date, Salt Lake City has announced that the mask mandate will remain in place.
+The CDC recommendation is that face coverings that completely cover the nose and mouth should be worn in public areas where consistent social distancing of at least six feet is not possible, reasonable, or prudent.Read More

 Do restaurants have dine-in available?

 Most restaurants are open, with takeout, curbside pickup, or delivery options.
 Many establishments have dine-in or patio services, but are following the health precaution guidelines set by the State of Utah.
 By state mandate, masks must be worn in restaurants and bars unless eating, and individuals may not eat or drink within 6 feet of an individual from a separate household while at a bar or restaurant.
 Salt Lake City recently expanded regulations to allow restaurants and bars to create more or grow existing outside dining areas in off-street parking and private yards.